plankanban/planka/README.md

 ### Backup and Restore

 Planka comes with two scripts that allow for manual backup and restore when running Planka with docker-compose.yml.
-Backups can be triggered with `backup.sh` which will export the Database, User Avatars, Project Backgrounds and Attachments into a single tgz file.
+Backups can be triggered with `docker-backup.sh` which will export the Database, User Avatars, Project Backgrounds and Attachments into a single tgz file.

 ```
-$ ./backup.sh
+$ ./docker-backup.sh
 Exporting postgres database ...
 Success!
 Exporting user-avatars ...
 Success!
 Exporting project-background-images ...
 Success!